A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open

 To provide an example, if our objective was to incrementally expand a system to recognize individual animal species, one assumption could be to accelerate training by always including the species that is most similar to what has already been learned, as this could be hypothesized to require only small representational updates.
 An alternative objective could be to design a system that expands its knowledge in an attempt to cover and generalize to an as large as possible variety of concepts.
-In this scenario, one could choose to always include the next task with the smallest amount of overlap with existing tasks to maximize learning of diverse representations.
+In this scenario, one could choose to always include the next task with the smallest amount of overlap with existing tasks to maximize diversity in learning.

-We could now delve into a philosophical debate on when it is reasonable to assume access to future tasks in continual learning to undergo above selection, and when the task sequence is unavoidably dictated by other external factors.
-We refrain from this discussion at this point and will instead focus on highlighting the large effect on performance when the task order is chosen by above mechanism in the following empirical investigation.
+Note that these scenarios present two extremes, that are again chosen because they will provide a good teaching foundation in the context of this paper's message.
+In principle, one could opt to create more complex task ordering measures beyond the max or min overlap around equation \ref{eq:task_order}.
+We could now also delve into a philosophical debate on when it is reasonable to assume access to future tasks in continual learning to undergo above selection, and when the task sequence is unavoidably dictated by other external factors.
+We deliberately keep such a discussion short and only emphasize the following aspects.
+There exist both scenarios in which curricula and task order can realistically be chosen in continual learning settings.
+An intuitive example of this would perhaps be school like learning environments, where we can flexibly decide what to learn next while retaining prior knowledge.
+An alternative example could be a robot exploring and learning about an unknown environment, think of a different planet.
+On the reverse side, some settings will impose the order in which data arrives onto us, such as typically encountered in many real world data streams.
+Independently of these differences in the ability to alter data curricula and task order, we wish to highlight the large effect on performance when task curricula are chosen by above mechanism in the following empirical investigation.